 - Don’t have an active lease and were given a 30-day warning

 In any of these cases, the landlord still has to give you 30 days to move out.
-They cannot “convince” you to leave by locking you out or turning off your utilities.
+So your landlord cannot lock you out, change the locks or turn off your utilities without notice.

 San Francisco recently passed the Eviction Protections 2.0 bill in an effort to put a stop to sham evictions that have seen a rise in recent years as rent prices have skyrocketed.
 Where once a landlord could claim an unattended bike in the hallway was grounds for eviction (even in this case the landlord would be required to give the tenant a reasonable amount of time to move), E.P.
 2.0 ensures a tenant is given ample time to fix a problem before an immediate eviction notice.